-Dental patients from Canada and the US who are looking for affordable dental options that aren’t long-haul choose this part of the world because of its accessibility – and they can fly into either San Jose, Costa Rica’s capital city or Liberia in the north.
-This may be of particular importance if you are having extensive dental work, for example implants, which necessitate more than one trip.
+Dental patients from Canada and the US who are looking for affordable dental options that aren’t long-haul choose this part of the world because of its accessibility–and they can fly into either San Jose, Costa Rica’s capital city or Liberia in the north.
+This may be of particular importance if you are having extensive dental work, for example implants, which usually require more than one trip.

-The prices offer exceptional savings on dental treatments at home for many patients from English-speaking countries, including the US, Canada, UK, Eire, Australia and New Zealand:
+The prices offer exceptional savings on dental treatments at home for many patients from English-speaking countries, including the US, Canada, UK, Ireland, Australia and New Zealand: